Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 A branch usually starts with a commit on "master."
 It grows a separate history chain as commits are added.
 Eventually its changes can be merged back into "master."
 You will learn about two different ways of doing that — merging and rebasing — in a few moments.

 Suppose you branch off of "master."
-Here's how to picture it in your head:
+Here's how to visualize what happens:

 ```
 master:  A---B---C---D